-The message of the previous verse received confirmation through miracles and gifts of verse three.
+The message of the previous verse received confirmation through miracles and gifts of verse 3.

 4 God also bearing witness

 The only time the Greek word for “bearing witness” occurs in the New Testament is here.
 This is a legal term speaking of God’s corroboration of the testimony to His salvation.
 The meaning of the verb is to bear witness at the same time together with.
-God brings together the witness of the apostles with miracles to confirm the message.
-This will bind together 1) “signs,” 2) “wonders,” 3) “miracles” and 4) “gifts.”
+God brought together the witness of the apostles with miracles to confirm the message.
+This would bind together (1) “signs,” (2) “wonders,” (3) “miracles,” and (4) “gifts.”

 both with signs and wonders,

 “Wonders” is something that happens outside natural law and produces astonishment.
-A wonder is an unusual or out of the ordinary happening.
+A wonder is an unusual or out-of-the-ordinary happening.
 It creates a sense of awe.
-The design of a wonder is to create dissonance in the listener to break them out of their bias about what is true.
+The design of a wonder is to create dissonance in the listeners to break them out of their bias about what is true.

 with various miracles,

 The idea of “miracles” is mighty deeds or acts of power.
 Here the idea is of a demonstration of God’s power.
 A miracle shows the supernatural nature or origin of an event.
 The word “various” indicates that God did a variety of miracles.